Skip to content

 Provide required documents

-Give the tenant a copy of the EPC, gas safety certificate, the government’s How to Rent guide, and the deposit protection certificate before or at the start of the tenancy.
+Hand the tenant a copy of the EPC, the gas safety certificate, the government’s How to Rent guide and the deposit protection certificate before or at the start of the tenancy.

 Common mistakes new landlords make

-Learning from other landlords’ mistakes can save you time, money, and stress.
+Learning from where other landlords have gone wrong can save you time, money and worry.

 Underestimating costs